 Many of these sexual issues can result from earlier emotional experiences.
 They can often become repressed and buried into the subconscious part of the mind.
 As you can imagine, we can also build a negative image about them and turn them into a bigger problem than they need be.
 So, the key principles of hypnotherapy involve inducing a relaxed state of mind in the client.
 This state of mind then allows for positive messages to be delivered to the subconscious during this state in a bid to replace any negative or self-limiting thought patterns.

-As a qualified hypnotherapist, I could be the first stepping stone towards driving out any sexual issues from underneath the covers.
+As a qualified hypnotherapist here in Cornwall, I could be the first stepping stone towards driving out any sexual issues from underneath the covers.
 You can also be assured that the issue will be treated with the utmost confidentiality and with due regard to your wishes.
 Chatting through it during an initial consultation will take into consideration all of the above, and will start to put that wonderful process of putting your mind at ease once again.